Scehduled Services - DAN AIR REMEMBERED

 • Newcastle - Bergen

 Dan-Air took over troubled carrier Skyways, and their fleet of Hawker Siddeley 748 turboprops.
-The aircraft had forty plus seats, a dozen or so more than the Nord 262 which left the fleet.
-The 748 allowed for improved catering standards.
-The 748 was suited to the 'Link City' operation and had the performance to match the Ambassador on the Scandinavian flights.
+The aircraft had 44 seats, fifteen more than the Nord 262 which now left the fleet.
+The HS 748 allowed for improved catering standards, and was ideally suited to the 'Link-City' operation.
+The aircraft and had improved performance over other previous types and could be used on Scandinavian flights.

-Domestic services continued to grow steadily throughout the 1970s with several airports joining the Link City.
-Point to point licences would be awarded on
+Domestic services continued to grow steadily throughout the 1970s with several airports joining the 'Link-City' network.
+Point to point licences would be awarded to operate between:

 • Gatwick - Dinard